 “Mr. Jones’ out there,” I whispered or perhaps thought- I don’t remember which.
 Our janitor, who must be considered expendable, strolled between the buildings, checking the gas connections.
 “He seems bored.”

 Someone somewhere laughed.
 It was Joseph Neff.
 With the rest of the cafeteria quite his girlish cackle gained resonance.
-It echoed off the Charlie Brown mural and bounced between the cafeteria walls, becoming a heavy bark that was almost masculine.
+It echoed off the Charlie Brown mural and bounced between the cafeteria walls, becoming a heavy bark that seemed almost masculine.
 You’d thought he was laughing into an empty barrel.

 “But that’s a drink.”
 Someone-Martina Headgepath maybe with her frosted tips and contrary nature-said.
 “I’ve had one.”

 Within moments, a half-dozen iPhones appeared, and soon daydreams of the bomb shot tickled the minds of thirty curious teenagers.
 The recipe is simple: a pint of Guinness stout with a shot of Bailey’s Irish Cream and Jamison dropped in.
 Everyone’s salivary glands, including my own, buzzed to fruitless life.
 Several people pulled out energy drinks, and someone passed around a bag of Jolly Ranchers.